adams794/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

+A SQL Server data warehouse project that integrates CRM and ERP data into a dimensional analytics model.

+The project demonstrates how to build an end-to-end analytical pipeline including:

+- raw data ingestion
+- data transformation and cleansing
+- dimensional modeling (Star Schema)
+- analytical SQL queries
+- data quality validation

 ## 🏗️ Data Architecture

 This project implements a **modern SQL Server Data Warehouse** designed to integrate data from multiple source systems and support analytical reporting.